RetroAchievements/docs/docs/general/emulator-support-and-issues.md

 ### MSX

 - ✅ libretro core: **blueMSX**
-  - The hash relies on the .dsk file not being modified.
   - .dsk files appear to be unsupported if they also require a cartridge.
 There is a core option for this, but it doesn't seem to function properly.
 See "SD Snatcher", which used a 'sound' cartridge.
 - ❓ libretro core: **fMSX**